 There have been many positive developments consistent with the secretary of the Army and chief of staff of the Army's guidance to make people the top priority.
 These include initiatives such as Forces Command's monthly foundational training days, which afford "protected time aimed at permitting Soldiers to have dedicated time to listen and learn from one another, and to understand issues affecting Soldiers' lives on and off duty."
-Participants in the XVIII Airborne Corps' Dragon's Lair initiative have produced actionable recommendations for improving the Sexual Harassment/ Assault Response and Prevention Program and how to improve suicide prevention efforts.
+Participants in the

+XVIII Airborne Corps'

+Dragon's Lair initiative have produced actionable recommendations for improving

+the Sexual

+Harassment/

+Assault

+Response and
-Fort Bliss also launched .
-PARENTHOOD, PREGNANCY, AND POSTPARTUM DIRECTIVE its comprehensive Operation OCONUS LEAVE POLICY ARMY CAMPAIGN PLAN PROJECT Ironclad campaign to operationalize III Corps' Operation People First.
-These combine with many other encouraging initiatives from "Project Inclusion" and "This is My Squad" to several from the

-Talent Management Task Force.
+Prevention Program and how to improve suicide prevention efforts.
+Fort prehensive Operation Ironclad campaign to operationalize III Corps' Operation People First.
+These combine with many other encouraging initiatives from "Project Inclusion" and "This is My Squad" to several from the Talent Management Task Force.
 The service is definitively shifting to a proactive mindset toward integrated primary prevention.
-This attentiveness toward the reduction of harmful behaviors is "integral to sustaining a positive command climate at scale."11
+This attentiveness toward the reduction of harmful behaviors is "integral to sustaining a positive command climate at scale."